aleksey-nsk/inheritance_in_hibernate/README.md

 The above example will first initialize _UserRepository_ and then run _@PostConstruct_ method.

 **A method annotated with @PreDestroy runs only once, just before Spring removes our bean from the application context**.
 Same as with _@PostConstruct_, the methods annotated with _@PreDestroy_ can have any access level but can't be static.
+The example:

     @Component
     public class UserRepository {